-SUCCESS begins with the Bridge Program, which takes place each summer for two weeks at the end of July/beginning of August.
-All students who wish to be admitted to Lewis University through the SUCCESS Program must first participate in and successfully complete Bridge.
+Success begins with the Bridge Program, which takes place each summer for two weeks at the end of July.
+All students who wish to be admitted to Lewis University through the Success Program must first participate in and successfully complete Bridge.

 The Bridge Program is a two-week, residential, intensive college preparatory program held on the Lewis University campus.
-Bridge provides potential students with basic skills and strategies to assist them in making the most out of their college experience.
+Bridge provides potential students with learning strategies to assist them in making the most out of their college experience.
 Course work focuses on:

 Admission to Lewis University through the Bridge Program is based upon academic performance and appropriate participation in Bridge social and academic activities.
 Attitude, motivation, skills, and self-awareness will also influence admission.

-The SUCCESS and Bridge Programs are housed in the Leckrone Academic Resource Center (LARC), located in the North wing of Benilde Hall.
+The Success and Bridge Programs are house in the Leckrone Academic Resource Center (LARC), located in the North wing of Benilde Hall.

 Have you received an acceptance letter from the Lewis University Office of Admissions?
 Are you ready to enroll?
 If so, please read the information on the Accepted Students page.